It is quality rather than quantity that matters.

 Lucius Annaeus Seneca

-In last week’s blog I posed a question that many federations and governing bodies are faced with when they are considering an overall country wide medal target – that is, should they chase quantity or quality?
+In the previous blog post I posed a question that many federations and governing bodies are faced with when they are considering an overall country wide medal target – that is, should they chase quantity or quality?
 For national governing bodies of individual sports, the likelihood is that they will favour the win and leave the quality for somebody else to wonder about.
 This is because if an individual sports governing body has more success this provides more clout, more funding allocation and therefore a more sustainable financial basis for future generations.
 This is the economics of sustaining performance, let alone succeeding further.

 This week I will explore the other side of the argument for quality.
 First let me begin by posing some questions;